-As a carbon-neutral approach, we at TACHI-S working to reduce the weight of seats and adopt construction methods that emit less CO2.
-The seat frame "TTK2.0 Kai" developed by our company adopts a newly developed manual slide rail while maintaining and improving the safety and functionality of the product.
+As a carbon-neutral initiative we are working to reduce the weight of seats and adopt a method that emits less CO2.
+The seat frame "TTK2.0 Kai Frame" developed by our company adopts a newly developed manual slide rail while maintaining and improving the safety and functionality of the product.
 We have reduced the number of parts by 30% and the weight of the product by 15%.
-In addition, we use laser welding which is the first time it for us, to reduce processing costs and CO2 emissions.
+In addition, we have adopted laser welding fastening, which is the first adoption for us, to reduce processing costs and CO2 emissions.